Introduction and Overview

 General Time Commitment

 The task force is expected to be active through the first half of 2021.

 - Two virtual sessions conducted in Q1 and Q2 2021

 - Additional conference calls and email correspondence as needed

 - Accountable to the AIHA Board of Directors

 The AIHA Board of Directors will review applications from all interested parties.
 We hope to have decisions made within 3 weeks of the deadline stated above.
 On occasion, our review may take longer due to travel, schedules, or unforeseen circumstances.
-If that is to happen and you have not heard from us within 1 month, please contact Larry Sloan.
+If that is to happen and you have not heard from us within one month from the date of your submittal, please contact Larry Sloan.
 We will be in touch as soon as we have an update.
-Thank you for your patience.
+Thank you for your interest and patience.